Coolest Canadian Cities in Summer

 |Victoria, British Columbia||73||22.8|

 Canada's ten cities with the coldest summer nights have an average low temperature of less than 12 °C (53.6 °F)

 |Abbotsford, British Columbia||53||11.6|

 Fewest Hot Days

-Some cities never get many days of scorching hot weather.
-Eight major Canadian cities average fewer than three days during a summer when the thermometer climbs above 30 °C (86 °F).
+Some cities seldom see a day of scorching hot weather.
+Eleven major Canadian cities average less than five days each summer when the thermometer climbs to 30 °C (86 °F) or above.

 |Saint John, New Brunswick||1|

 |Halifax, Nova Scotia||1|

 |Victoria, British Columbia||3|